Kingcharly/Predicting-Earthquake-Induced-Building-Damage-Using-Machine-Learning/README.md

 # Predicting-Earthquake-Induced-Building-Damage-Using-Machine-Learning
-To build a classification model that predicts the damage grade of a building based on its structural and geospatial features.
+To build a multiclass classification model that predicts the damage grade of a building based on its structural and geospatial features.

 ## Project Structure
 - `notebooks/`: Jupyter notebooks for analysis